 4. Jalan Pisang Junction

-When wandering through Jalan Pisang, it’s impossible to miss the larger-than-life wall painting of a little Chinese girl caressing a lion cub, famously created by Lithuanian Artist, Ernest Zacharevic – a man responsible for many of Penang’s most famous murals.
+When wandering through Jalan Pisang, it’s impossible to miss the larger-than-life wall painting of a little Chinese girl caressing a lion cub.
+It was created by Lithuanian Artist, Ernest Zacharevic – a man responsible for many of Penang’s most famous murals.
 The alley beside Jalan Pisang also boasts a variety of smaller advertising murals.
 Take a look at the ones near the café and bakery, Cake Love.

 5. Aliwal Street

 Another artsy district where a ton of cultural events take place, Aliwal Street is basically a “home base” for local street artists.
-For one, RSCLS, an urban art collective that includes renowned Singapore graffitists ANTZ, ZERO and SKL0, is one of the residents at the Aliwal Arts Centre.
-The art you’ll see meanders from the surreal to the semi-realistic, but are nonetheless ravishing through and through.
+For one, RSCLS – an urban art collective which includes renowned Singapore graffitists ANTZ, ZERO and SKL0 – is one of the residents at the Aliwal Arts Centre.
+The art meanders from the surreal to the semi-realistic.
 Aliwal Street also hosts an annual Urban Art Festival to celebrate Singapore’s urban art and music.